 I mean, if you bring back your high school chem knowledge, it makes sense that we are able to make artificial diamonds.
 But still, impressive.

 Lab diamonds look identical to earth diamonds, but they are 20% to 40% cheaper – because they are unlimited, unlike earth diamonds.

 They are real diamonds created using the same conditions in the lab as the conditions an earth diamond would be exposed to in – well – the earth.

 Some people out there are against lab-made diamonds and claim that they’re not real diamonds.
 Which – repeat after me – is not true, they are really real.
 But I guess we have romanticized the whole idea of blood diamonds?
 Idk.

 But seriously, who would say no to an engagement ring encrusted with a nice cushion lab diamond?

 If lab diamonds sound like something you might not like, why not investing in some reeeal nice diamonds that have already mined and used before?

 As with vintage clothes, with vintage jewelry you have all the options you may dream of.
 It’s just a matter of finding the perfect vintage store for your style and budget.

 If you’ve been following me for a minute, you know I love hand-me-downs.
 And jewels are no exception!

-So please, let’s not forget the cornerstone of vintage fashion: borrow your friends’ / aunts’ / sisters’ old stuff.
+So please, let’s not forget the cornerstone of sustainable fashion: borrow your friends’ / aunts’ / sisters’ old stuff.
 No joke, probably 60% of my jewelry box is made up of my mom’s old jewels.
 From gold chains from her childhood to eccentric big-ass earrings from the 80s.

 So, just as in the case of fashion, you’re invited to borrow your family and friends’ jewelry – just make sure you ask for permission in advance 😉

 If you’re not either a fan of getting second-hand jewelry, repurposed jewels can be your thang.